-- Ask for things you’ll need: cleaning supplies, bedding, cribs, roll-away beds, etc.
+- Please ask for things you’ll need: cleaning supplies, bedding, cribs, roll-away beds, etc.

 The House kitchen and dining areas are available for your use.
-One of four kitchens will be assigned to you when you register.
+One of four kitchens will be assigned to you when you check in.
 House guests share the kitchens, so please be sure to clean up each time you are finished using it.

 All food must be eaten in the dining/kitchen area.
 If someone is too ill to come to the dining room, permission may be given for food in the room under specific circumstances; communicate with the staff each time.